Josko/ccbot/readme.txt

-!lockdown off			deactivates lockdown mode and everyone banned during lockdown gets unbanned !saybnets <text>		sends the chat command to every BNET we're connected to !saybnet <bnet>	<text>		sends the chat command just to the specified BNET we're connected to
+!lockdown off			deactivates lockdown mode and everyone banned during lockdown gets unbanned !saybnets <text>		sends the chat command to every BNET we're connected to !saybnet <bnet>	<text>		sends the chat command just to the specified BNET we're connected to !chieftain <name>		transfers the chieftain position to the specified user

 ============================
 Compiling CCBot on Windows